VS

 Who wins the race in the data check?

-The Toyota C-HR+ shows a few small advantages in the objective data comparison.
+The Toyota C-HR+ is narrowly ahead in the objective data comparison.

 This result only shows which model scores more points on paper – not which of the two cars feels right for you.